 The markers on this map highlight selected points of interest along the trail.
-Hover over any marker to see the name of what's at that location.
-Click on any marker for a bubble with more info.
-For areas where markers overlap, zooming in helps.
+Click on a marker to see the name of what's at that location.

-This section breakdown is a way to refer to the major segments of the trail, which for the most part are defined by their road crossings.
+This section breakdown is a way to refer to the major segments of the trail, defined by their road crossings.
 From south to north:

-Note on Section 6: This section has ben disrupted and is in transition.
-A huge clearcut on the north side of Keets Road in 2016 obliterated the south portion of trail in that section.
-An alternative trail has been blazed, meeting Keets road about 1/4 mile up from the powerline cut.
+Note on Section 6: This section has been disrupted.
+In 2016 a large parcel of forest was cleared for PV generation.
+An alternative trail was blazed, meeting Keets road about 1/4 mile up from the powerline cut, but it is not well traveled.
 Access at the northern end of this section remains awkward.